Symptoms of Covid-19

 For information about how long to isolate for - click here

 Isolation is required for anyone with direct contact with a confirmed infection or the household bubble of someone showing symptoms.
-Therefore, if your child is showing symptoms, the rest of the household (including parents, siblings and anyone in an extended bubble.) must also self-isolate for 14 days or until their is a negative test.
+Therefore, if your child is showing symptoms, the rest of the household (including parents, siblings and anyone in an extended bubble) must also self-isolate for 14 days or until there is a negative test.

 What happens if someone in my household gets sick?

 We ask that you keep your child and any other family members off school, and try to obtain a test, if they have one of the following symptoms:

 - a loss or change to their sense of smell or taste

 We appreciate that the symptoms of Covid-19 are easy to confuse with many other common childhood diseases.
 The BBC chart below is useful to help with this: